 For the past 30 years, we have represented your voice in the TiSEM Faculty Council.
-In the past years, focus has mainly been given to the following topics: Career Development, Quality of Education and Student Welfare.
+In the past years, focus has mainly been given to the following topics: Career Development, Quality of Education, Student Welfare & Student Integration.
 These overarching focus areas have provided a solid base for the many positive changes, innovations and solutions that have been found in the previous years.
 Below, we used these focus areas to summarize our party program for the elections of the upcoming academic year with even more new ideas and aspirations in order to improve your student life at TiSEM.

 Quality of Education

 The reason people come to a university in the end is to get good education in a specific field of practice.
 TiSEM strives to provide the very best education and ECCO wants to make sure no measure is spared to provide students with everything they need to obtain their bachelor and master in the best way possible, or to even pursue higher degrees within the university.
 ECCO also cares about the divide that has started to form between teacher, management and student views.
 We have found that there is a low feeling of responsibility and structure to a faculty members actions, for us it is important to reïterate that a successful and fulfilling course needs to have the students and faculty striving for the same thing.
 In order to tackle this misalignment of interests, we feel the following points are of great importance.